 Everyone loves the times of the year where they can take their boat out on the open road, heading towards their favorite lake.
 Anyone who owns a boat can tell you how much fun it is to load it up, weigh it down with some coolers, some snacks, and some drinks for the day, and have a great time out on the water with your friends and family.

 But not everyone knows the laws and regulations when it comes to moving their boat around.
 Did you know there are certain rules you will need to adhere to when moving your boat around?
 No worries for you, we will cover all of the relevant information for you in this article so that you will be well informed in the future.

-If you are looking for someone to help you tow your boat during a big move, you may need to look into some of the best moving companies in your area to see if they offer services to help you move your things.
+If you are looking for someone to help you tow your boat during a big move, you may need to look into some of the best cross country movers in your area to see if they offer services to help you move your things.

 What width is allowed when towing a boat?

 There are many times when we get really familiar with the laws in the state we live in that we may forget that there are different laws in other states.
 If you plan on towing your boat across multiple state lines, you might want to plan ahead and know every road you will be traveling so you will be in compliance with the state laws.

 When you are towing your boat, the biggest majority of states (47 of them, actually) do not require that you have a wide load permit so long as your boat and trailer widths do not go over eight and a half feet, which is approximately 102 inches.